Evolix/evobackup/docs/usage.md

 **inc**

-> Generate incremental backups
+> Generate a dated copy of the jail

 **rm**

-> Remove old incremental backups
+> Remove old dated copies of the jail

 # FILES